openvinotoolkit/openvino_tensorflow/README.md

 ### Prepare the build environment

-1. Install [bazel](https://github.com/bazelbuild/bazel/releases).
-[0.11.1 works](https://github.com/bazelbuild/bazel/releases/tag/0.11.1), or, if you're feeling adventurous, you could try a later version.
+1. Install [bazel], as per step 1 in the "Prepare build environment" section above.
+Note that bazel version [0.11.1 also works]; if you're feeling adventurous, you could try a later version.
-2. `port install coreutils`, then add `/opt/local/libexec/gnubin` **in front** of your `$PATH`.
-Both `tensorflow` and `ngraph` assume GNU userland tools, and you'll run into errors otherwise.
+2. Run `$ port install coreutils`, then add `/opt/local/libexec/gnubin` **in front** of your `$PATH`.
+Both `tensorflow` and `ngraph` assume GNU userland tools, and you'll run into errors without them.
-3. Make and activate yourself a virtualenv that we'll be using for our custom-built TensorFlow.
+3. Make and activate a virtualenv for our custom-built TensorFlow.

 ### Installation